rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 3, 4, 5 & 6 require depth buffer access.
 7 improves with depth, but can work without.

-High Dynamic Range (HDR) support: Glamayre detects HDR based on whether the game's output is 8, 10 or 16 bits, and adapts automatically.
+High Dynamic Range (HDR) is supported.

 Tested in Toussaint (and other places and games.)